How does RFID Work in Warehouse Management?

 What are the costs associated with RFID implementation?

-Costs vary depending on the size of the warehouse and the complexity of the system but include tags, readers, and software.
+The costs vary depending on the size of the warehouse and the complexity of the system, but they include tags, readers, and software.

 Can RFID replace barcodes in warehouses?